by 'The Guardian guide to Camping (2007)' as one of the top 10 most scenic campsites

 Motorhomes/caravans/trailers (incl. trailer tents) : We regret that at present we cannot accommodate motorhomes, caravans, or trailers including trailer tents.

-Guests with dogs and/or other pets : As Cae Gwyn is a working sheep farm, we regret that we are unable to accommodate guests' dogs and/or other pets.
+Guests with dogs and/or other pets : As Cae Gwyn is a working sheep farm, please ask if you would like to bring your dog, there may be times (lambing) when we prefer no strange dogs on site.

-Wireless broadband : access now available in the farmyard - bring your own Wi-Fi enabled laptop or pocket pc to access (please obtain the network key from us)
+Wireless broadband : access now available in the farmyard - bring your own Wi-Fi enabled laptop or phone to access (please ask for the password)

 Arrivals Policy & Procedure for Campers